 Pain on the outer side of the knee is also known as lateral knee pain.
-This knee area contains many structures that cross the joint, such as tendons, ligaments, and capsules.
+The knee area contains many structures that cross the joint, including tendons, ligaments, and the capsule.
 So, getting to the bottom of pain in this area can be frustrating.
-So, what are the causes of pain on the outside of the knee, and how do you make a diagnosis?
+So, what causes pain on the outside of the knee, and how do you make a diagnosis?

 Common causes of pain on the outside of the knee